 I have previously published a post on Aramaic that provides historical background to the language and describes its relevance for biblical studies.
 My aim in the present post is to give an overview of resources available for the study of Biblical Aramaic, and to provide an evaluation of these resources.
-Prices quoted are current at the time of posting.
+Prices quoted are subject to change.

 Callaham, Scott N. Biblical Aramaic for Biblical Interpreters: A Parallel Hebrew-Aramaic Handbook.
 HA’ARETS.
 Wilmore, KY: GlossaHouse, 2021.

 - Callaham earned his Ph.D. from Southwestern Baptist Theological Seminary.
-He currently teaches at Baptist Theological Seminary in Singapore.
+He is currently Dean of the Institute of Public Theology.
 It is evident from his grammar that he is a careful and well-read scholar.

 - An understanding of the grammar of Biblical Hebrew, such as two semesters of Hebrew grammar courses, is a prerequisite for using this book.
 The book starts by discussing how Biblical Aramaic is similar to and different from Biblical Hebrew, without presenting the Aramaic alphabet and vowel system or explaining how to find and use editions of the Biblical Aramaic text, because parallel knowledge of Hebrew is assumed.
 It is also assumed that students will be able to pronounce (read) the Aramaic words on their own.